cyberfi/Vision/README.md

 For the most fair form of distribution we use a seed sale with a limited cap per wallet for Fair distribution of CYFI.
 50% is dedicated to the sale, more info on this sale will follow soon.
 50% of funds raised will be put towards liquidity, 50% preserved for Development of infrastructure.

 # Seed Sale Details :
+Seed Sale Details :
+* Round 1 : 200ETH
-* Rate : 1 ETH = 500 CYFI
+1 ETH = 500 CYFI
+* Round 2 : 500ETH
+1 ETH = 300 CYFI
-* Cap : 10 ETH Address Limit.
+* 10 ETH Address Limit.
-* 700 ETH Hard Cap
-* If any tokens are unsold the unsold tokens will be distributed to buyers according to purchase size.
+If any tokens go unsold the unsold tokens will be distributed to buyers according to purchase size.

-* Sale Announcement Coming Soon, look out for socials.
+Sale Announcement Coming Soon, please look out for announcements on our socials.

 # Cyber Yield Farming